Here we are

 The figure, fixed to the cross,

-fixes his gaze on you, on me.
+fixes his gaze

-It is a gaze of sorrow and love.
+with sorrow and love.

-This cock-eyed King,
+This cock-eyed King

 this slaughtered Lamb,